• Menu

 Border Collies are another dog breed native to the UK.

 The new crosses were prized for their herding ability, combined with sturdiness and nimbleness.
-Which made them well suited to working in rocky and mountainous regions.
+They were well suited to working in rocky and mountainous regions.

 Despite their popularity, Border Collies weren’t registered with the AKC until 1994.